 4. Uppsala

-Uppsala is a city located nearby the country’s capital, which is Stockholm.
-If one is taking a trip to the area, the Uppsala Cathedral, Linnaeus Museum, Uppland County Museum, Medieval Holy Trinity Church, and Uppsala Castle should be visited.
+Uppsala is a city located near the country’s capital, Stockholm.
+If one is taking a trip to the area, Uppsala Cathedral, the Linnaeus Museum, Uppland County Museum, the Medieval Holy Trinity Church, and Uppsala Castle should be visited.

-Moving on to students who are planning to relocate to the city soon, Uppsala University, Swedish University of Agricultural Sciences, Johannelund Theological Seminary, and Newman Institute are some of the best centers of learning to consider.
+Moving on to students who are planning to relocate to the city soon, Uppsala University, Swedish University of Agricultural Sciences, Johannelund Theological Seminary, and Newman Institute are some centers of learning to consider.

 5. Umeå